Mark Grandison : Represented Artist

 Grandison's compositions will often limit the initial compositional resources, such as employing a motif of a few pitches as the basis for extended development.
 A childhood and youth absorbed in popular and jazz music often filters its way into his rhythmic language.
-Though strictly limiting his initial compositional resources this way, his music nevertheless aspires to create an experience that integrates a core of developmental rigour with a surface that is sensual and dramatic.
+Whilst often limiting his initial compositional resources this way, his music nevertheless aspires to create an experience that integrates a core of developmental rigour with a surface that is sensual and dramatic.

 Mark Grandison — current to October 2018